Discussing Torah matters because the Torah matters

 You and I know better––of course she’s not.
 The Torah is clear: Abimelech does not touch Sarah (see 20:4, 20:6).
 Upon returning her to Abraham, Abimelech gives Abraham a thousand pieces of silver as a sign of her innocence in the eyes of all who are with them.
 He tells her, “...before everyone you are vindicated” (20:16).

 But then she’s pregnant.
 And you know how it is.
-During those long days out in the field, the shepherds get to talking.
+During those long days in the field, the shepherds get to talking.
 The wives of the shepherds get to talking.
 “Did you hear Sarah’s pregnant?”
 “Oh?
 Didn’t she spend the night at Abimelech’s house somewhat recently?”
 “Well Abimelech said he didn’t do anything with her.”
 “Oh yeah, right...”

 I have italicized the redundancy.
-It would have been enough to say Abraham fathered Isaac and leave out the whole Isaac, Abraham’s son” identifier.
-As an editor, I would certainly strike such a redundancy from the final text.
-But then again, I see the point of it.
+It would have been enough to say “These are the generation of Isaac: Abraham fathered Isaac, and Isaac was . . .” so on and so forth.
+But the text adds Abraham’s son” for no apparent reason.
+Then again, there is a reason.
 It is as if to stress the fact that Isaac is, indeed, the son of Abraham.
-God is responding to the scandal of Genesis 20 and leaving nothing to question.
+In response to the scandal of Genesis 20, this verse in Chapter 25 leaves nothing to question.
 Isaac is, without a doubt, Abraham’s son.
-Despite what you may have heard in the fields, the son is Abraham’s!
+Shepherds––despite what you may have heard in the fields, the son is Abraham’s!

 Can you think of anyone else in the Bible whose birth occurred under “scandalous” circumstances?